Spr19CS210/PA-Drill-Section-Writeups/Drills/README.md

 This semester, you will be learning and practicing the skill of programming in Java.
 For the last couple of decades, Java has been the first or second most popular programming language (https://fossbytes.com/most-popular-programming-languages/).
-Thus there are many tools that have been developed to ease programming and development in Java.

-Programming is a skill
-that like all other skills require practice to learn and improve.
+Programming is a skill that like all other skills require practice to learn and improve.
 In CS 210 this Fall 2018, you will be doing programming drills that are due each Friday.
 These drills provide you an opportunity to learn and practice the basic syntax and semantics of Java and how to use Java to solve and test solutions for the kinds of problems that will appear in the larger programming assignments.